 Indian/Sanskrit Lavanga, Devakusuma

-Japanese: Choji -- Chinese: Ding xiang, Ting hsiang, Ding heung
+Japanese: Choji -- Chinese: Ding Xiang, Ting Hsiang, Ding Heung

 Cloves are the dried, unopened flower buds of the evergreen clove tree.
 This small reddish-brown flower bud resembles a tiny nail head.
 The name clove is believed to be derived either from the Latin word 'clavus' or the French word 'clou' which means nail.
-It is native to Moluccas or Spice Islands (Indonesia) but is also grown in India, Sumatra, Jamaica, the West Indies, Brazil and other tropical areas.
+It is native to the Moluccas or Spice Islands (Indonesia) but is also grown in India, Sumatra, Jamaica, the West Indies, Brazil, and other tropical areas.

 All parts of the clove tree are highly aromatic.